modelica-3rdparty/netCDF-DataReader/NcDataReader2/Resources/doc/ncDataReader2_Manual.rst

 ==================

 ncDataReader2 was developed by Joerg Raedler (joerg@j-raedler.de).
-The code is released under the terms of the 'GNU Lesser General License'_.
+The code is released under the terms of the `GNU Lesser General License`_.
 The code in the files ``csa.c``, ``csa.h``, ``csa_config.h``, ``svd.c`` and ``svd.h`` was taken from the csa_ library which has its own open source license.